tanghoong/browser-extension-inkshelf/README.md

 # InkShelf

-> A lightweight, open‑source Chrome extension to capture web pages and turn them into clean, editable Markdown drafts.
+> A lightweight, open‑source Chrome extension to capture web pages and turn them into clean, editable Markdown drafts — now with **Tulis.app** cloud sync.

-InkShelf is designed as a **personal knowledge capture inbox**, not a full writing or note‑taking app.
-It helps you quickly move content from the web into Markdown, preview it, optionally edit it, and then export it to your preferred tools.
+InkShelf is designed as a **personal knowledge capture inbox** that bridges web content to your Markdown workflow.
+Capture, organize, tag, and sync your articles across devices with optional **Tulis.app** cloud integration.

 ---